 Tonight, I picked Dietrich up from youth devo and learned a valuable lesson.
-As is our custom, I asked him what they ate, which song he picked, if they sang a certain fun song, and about the devotional talk.
-In the course of this discussion Dietrich said, “History looks and sounds like His Story.
+As is our custom, I asked him what they ate, which song he picked, if they sang a specific fun song, and about the devotional talk.
+During this discussion, Dietrich said, “History looks and sounds like His Story.
 ALL stories are God’s stories.”
 If you know Dietrich, he said this matter-of-factly and very grown-up.
 I reacted with complete awe.
 “YES!
 All stories are God’s!” and we further discussed how no matter what happens, God has a plan, and we can trust Him to provide.
 Our story is meant to be shared, for His Story and purpose.

 I believe that our stories are potential superpowers and that they are meant for God’s glory.
 Romans 8:28 says, “ALL things work together for good for those who love God, for those who are called according to His purpose.”
 You are called when you read God’s word AND do what it says.
 God did not give us a complicated scavenger hunt of confusion.
 He gave us a love letter that spans centuries with clear instructions.
 His promises remain true!
 The Word of God stands the test of time and interprets itself.
 He only asks that we obey.